Chicago CBS affiliate ordered to turn over unedited interview footage

 Officers who entered Tate’s home were caught on body cam footage openly questioning if they had the right place, the Chicago Tribune reported.

-After Tate filed her lawsuit, lawyers for the officers who allegedly burst through her door filed to subpoena any and all notes or documents related to interviews with Tate and five other subjects of interviews about alleged illegal police searches.
+After Tate filed her lawsuit, lawyers for the officers who allegedly burst through her door filed a subpoena for any and all notes or documents related to interviews with Tate and five other subjects of interviews about alleged illegal police searches.

 The officers also demanded “outtake” footage from the interviews, or any CBS recordings with their subjects that were ultimately not released to the public.